Drawing the Blue Line

 The same holds true for substituting paid-duty policing requirements with security on public transit or at certain events.
 Alternative service delivery helps optimize the delivery of services and reduces strain on resources and budgets, while improving outcomes by enhancing expertise and quality.
 Many such initiatives are already in place.
 In some cases, they have been running successfully for decades.
 Rural communities with aging populations, for instance, are especially well suited to preventive policing, with greater visibility of people on the ground.

 In Winnipeg and Montreal, the creation of a cadet program led to more community engagement, increased police visibility, and a corresponding drop in crime.
 In Calgary, Transit Peace Officers reduced fare evasion and brought in $1 million in fines while improving public safety.
 The Vancouver Police Department successfully increased the number of civilian employees to reduce demand on sworn officers.
-Meanwhile, Commissionaires in Nova Scotia has a decades-long track-record in patrolling the Harbour Bridge, front-desk management, data processing, background checks, ID services, and that’s all at demonstrably lower costs than sworn members.
+Meanwhile, Commissionaires in Nova Scotia has a decades-long track-record in patrolling the Halifax Harbour Bridges, front-desk management, data processing, background checks, ID services, and that’s all at demonstrably lower costs than sworn members.
 Similarly, since July the Surêté du Québec has contracted prisoner watch out to Garda, as has the City of St-Eustache, a function also performed by Commissionaires in select jurisdictions.

 The success of these programs has taken pressure and financial strain off local police departments.
 Yet, widespread adoption of reform remains tepid, often in the face of stiff resistance from police associations and chiefs.